ox-it/talks.ox/docs/source/user/talk-editors/people-details.rst

 Click through to review details of their talks.
 Any changes you make to their entry will be reflected in **all these talks**.

-Person edit form
+Person Edit form
 ----------------

 .. image:: images/people-details/person-edit-form.png
-   :alt: Person edit form
+   :alt: Person Edit form
    :height: 229px
    :width: 614px
    :align: center